 For further information relating to this application, please download a copy of the Consultation Information Pack or call AAR on (08) 8226 8900 to request a hard copy.

-Prior to the Premier considering the application, section 13 of the Act requires him to take all reasonable steps to consult with Traditional Owners, the State Aboriginal Heritage Committee, as well as any Aboriginal persons or organisations that, in the opinion of the Premier, may have a particular interest in the matter.
+Prior to considering the application, section 13 of the Act requires the Premier to take all reasonable steps to consult with Traditional Owners, the State Aboriginal Heritage Committee and any Aboriginal persons or organisations that, in his opinion, may have a particular interest in the matter.

-A consultation meeting will be held from 10:00 am on Wednesday 30 October 2019 at the Chifley Hotel on South Terrace, Adelaide.
-A light lunch and refreshments will be provided for attendees.
-Please note, no travel or accommodation funding is available.
-If you plan to attend, it would be appreciated if you could RSVP to AAR as soon as possible.
-Free car parking (subject to availability) is available at the venue by contacting the Chifley Reception.
+A consultation meeting will be held from 10:00 am on Tuesday 14 January 2020 at the Living Kaurna Cultural Centre, Warriparinga Drive, Bedford Park SA 5042.
+Lunch and light refreshments will be provided for attendees.
+If you wish to attend the meeting, it would be appreciated if you could RSVP to AAR on (08) 8226 8900 as soon as possible.

 The Premier also invites parties who satisfy the requirements of section 13 of the Act to submit verbal and written submissions in relation to the application.
-The closing date for submissions is Wednesday 27 November 2019 at 5:00 PM (ACDT).
+The closing date for submissions is Monday 3 February 2020 at 5:00 pm.

 For more information, or to lodge a written or verbal submission, please contact: